vivek1729/cs291aProject/README.md

-# cs291aProject
+# cs291aProject (defunkt)
-Project repo for Deep Learning NLP
+Project repo for Deep Learning NLP (now defunkt)
+The latest repo with updated code and README can be found at https://github.com/vivek1729/style_trasnfer_lyric

 #Crawling data for a specific genre by artist
 `pylrics3` can be used to fetch lyrics by artist.